opf/openproject-open_desk/README.md

-# OpenProject Souvereign work place plugin
+# OpenProject openDesk integration

-This plugin provides extensions and hooks into the souvereign work place suite, such as, but not limited to:
+This plugin provides extensions and hooks into the openDesk application suite, such as, but not limited to:

 - Navigation UI changes to match style
 - Integration into central navigation portal
 - Custom seeder to provide another base theme
 - Extensions to the ENV configuration to provide settings

 ## Copyright and License